rbhandary/IMDB-Sentiment-Analysis/README.md

 # IMDB-Sentiment-Analysis
-Predicting the sentiment of an IMDB movie review based on just the review
+Predicting the overall sentiment of an IMDB review based on just the words in the review